NOTICE OF PRIVACY PRACTICES

 COMPLAINTS AND ASSISTANCE

 If you need any help understanding this notice or your rights, and if you need help filling out requests, you may ask your clinician, the Client and Family Advocate, or the Compliance Specialist.
 If you believe your privacy rights have been violated, you may contact the Director of Advocacy & Peer Services.
 The Director may be reached by mail at 3225 Independence Road, Cañon City, CO 81212, or by calling 719-275-2351.
 If we cannot resolve your concern, you also have the right to file a written complaint with the United States Secretary of the Department of Health and Human Services.
-If you believe the privacy of your substance use disorder information has been violated, you may contact the United States Attorney for Colorado.
 You may also refer to the Clients Rights form for additional sources of information or assistance.
 The services you receive will not be affected and you will not be punished for filing a complaint.